CREATING THE COMMUNITY GARDEN

 A new addition in 2014 are the Herb Beds which have a North/South axis.
 Planted with culinary and aromatic herbs, these beds will not only provide excellent flavours to accompany the vegetablesn, but will also attract bees and other pollinators.

 Have been planted to commemorate the First World War.
 The poppies will hopefully multiply over the years through self seeding.
-The Orchard will continue to be developed possibly incorporating paths and a Bog Garden in the far corner which is prone to flooding in heavy rain ‘giving nature a helping hand’.
+The Orchard will continue to be developed, possibly incorporating a Bog Garden in the far corner which is prone to flooding in heavy rain from the Ladycroft Stream.

 Made of tanalised railway sleepers (for longevity) and filled with local reclaimed soil and organic compost.
 The raised beds have been built at an optimum height enabling people of any age or ability to have easy access to grow and maintain plants.
 Vegetables grown include : potatoes, beans, peas, cabbage, cauliflower, carrots, courgettes, turnip, beetroot, squashes, tomatoes, cucumber and salad.
 All the plants are grown organically.
 Produce from the Garden is sold to local residents and at events throughout the year eg Ecclesfield Gala.
 Monies from the sales is then reinvested in buying more seeds/plants for the next seasons planting, helping us become self sufficient.